Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Useful information about Tenerife

 I spent a full month in Tenerife between January and February, and I would say it’s a great place to escape the European winter.
 Although this may technically be low season, it does not mean you won’t come across other travelers.
-The Canary Islands are especially popular among North Europeans who escape their cold countries to spend the winter at the beach.
+The Canary Islands are especially popular among Northern Europeans who escape their cold countries to spend the winter at the beach.

 Taganana to El Bailadero hike, Tenerife